 Comprehensive Track Program Activities and Timeline

-The Comprehensive Track program features an array of learning opportunities focused on three training modules: team-based care, planned care, and population health management.
-Teams receive monthly coaching support, regular “swap meets” (virtual learning sessions), access to site visits, and consultation hours with subject matter experts.
-Participating organizations report on their care delivery efforts every month.
+The Comprehensive Track program featured an array of learning opportunities focused on three training modules: team-based care, planned care, and population health management.
+Teams received monthly coaching support, regular “swap meets” (virtual learning sessions), access to site visits, and consultation hours with subject matter experts.

 Application Timeline, Comprehensive Track